-From 1994 to 2002, our loan servicing was done as a remote user of another party's loan servicing system.
+From 1994 to 2002, we performed loan servicing as a remote user of another party's loan servicing system.
 Presently, we originate and service loans in-house using our own staff and the "OSLA Student Loan Servicing System" comprised of:

-- An IBM iSeries computer, acquired in October 2005, that we own, which replaced an earlier iSeries model, resulting in a significant upgrade in configuration, processor capability and memory storage; - iSeries related operating and database software that we license from IBM; - Personal computers and an NT based local area network; - Aid Delivery System ("IFA-ADS") software that we licensed on a perpetual basis from Idaho Financial Associates, Inc. ("IFA"), Boise, Idaho; - IFA Student Loan Servicing System ("IFA-SLSS") software that we licensed also on a perpetual basis from IFA; and
+- An IBM iSeries computer, acquired in October 2005, that we own, which replaced an earlier iSeries model, resulting in a significant upgrade in configuration, processor capability and memory storage; - iSeries related operating and database software that we license from IBM; - Personal computers and an NT based local area network; - Aid Delivery System software that we licensed on a perpetual basis from Idaho Financial Associates, Inc. ("IFA"), Boise, Idaho, now 5280 Solutions LLC;

-Ancillary software programs of proprietary software and database query reports that we developed and various commercial software applications licensed from various vendor sources.
+- Student Loan Servicing System software that we licensed also on a perpetual basis from IFA, now 5280 Solutions LLC; and - Ancillary software programs of proprietary software and database query reports that we developed and various commercial software applications licensed from various vendor sources.